Handling of RCPAQAP proficiency testing materials

-RCPAQAP proficiency test items used in RCPAQAP discipline programs may contain human-sourced material or potentially infectious components.
+RCPAQAP proficiency testing materials used in RCPAQAP discipline programs may contain potentially infectious human-sourced material or infectious material including organisms in WHO Risk Group 2.
 No known test method can offer complete assurance that products derived from inactivated microorganisms and/or human sources will not transmit infection.

-All proficiency test items and other materials supplied by RCPAQAP must, therefore, be considered as a potential biohazard and should be handled appropriately and with care.
-Safe handling of RCPAQAP proficiency test items.
+All proficiency testing materials supplied by RCPAQAP must therefore be considered as a potential biohazard and should be handled appropriately and with care.

-The participant is responsible for the safe handling, storage and disposal of RCPAQAP proficiency test items in such as a way that ensures that RCPAQAP proficiency test items will not cause any harm to any person.
+The participant is responsible for the safe handling, storage and disposal of RCPAQAP proficiency testing materials in such a way that ensures that the proficiency testing materials will not cause any harm to any person.

-The participant warrants to RCPAQAP that, given the nature and characteristics of RCPAQAP proficiency test items, the participant:
+The participant understands and acknowledges that given the nature and characteristics of RCPAQAP proficiency testing materials;

-- is aware of all matters that concern the safe handling, storage and disposal of RCPAQAP proficiency test items;
+- they are aware of all matters that concern the safe handling, storage and disposal of proficiency testing materials;

-- utilises Personal Protective Equipment (PPE) required by any law or regulatory agency for the routine handling of potentially biohazardous materials.
+- they utilise Personal Protective Equipment (PPE) as identified by the relevant legislative requirements for the routine handling of potentially infectious

 If accidental contact with material occurs laboratory staff should follow appropriate first aid procedures for exposure to an equivalent clinical specimen.
 Following exposure, medical advice should be sought.
 If accidental spillage occurs, follow routine procedures for clean-up of potentially biohazardous materials.